azze-r/Android-Git-Trendings/README.md

 Here is an android project that fetch github api to load most trendings repos clickable with some features :

-- This reques is based on current Date
+- This request is based on current Date

 - Repos are scrollable with dynamically reload using pagination